Rappsilber-Laboratory/xiRescore/docs/usage.rst

 * XiSearch2 databases
 * Pandas DataFrames

-Secondly there are different ways of calling xiRescore: Either as a Python module in code or via CLI.
+Secondly there are different ways of calling xiRescore: Either as a Python module in code or via CLI (see examples).

 To use XiRescore in Python code use the XiRescore class: